Agriculture plays a pivotal role in the Bangladesh economy and in the lives of the vast majority of the population.

 ACIAR supports regional approaches to assisting Bangladesh, including in the areas of natural resource management, improving trade connectivity and encouraging investments to empower women to participate in cross-regional trade opportunities.

 Bangladesh has been an ACIAR partner country since the mid-1990s.
-Over time, the ACIAR program has shifted towards a farming systems approach supporting broader food security aspects, improved production and diversification of the rice-based farming systems, and adaptation to climate change.
-This approach includes research on short-duration varieties of pulses to fit the farming system, conservation agriculture-based technologies and related mechanisation, saline land management and adaptation to climate change.
+Over time, the ACIAR program has shifted towards a farming systems approach supporting broader food security aspects, improved production and diversification of rice-based farming systems, and adaptation to climate change.
+This approach includes research on short-duration varieties of pulses to fit the farming system context of Bangladesh, conservation agriculture-based technologies and related mechanisation, saline land management and adaptation to climate change.
 ACIAR-supported programs in Bangladesh have focused on the undulating lands of the north and north-west regions and the coastal region (which is the poorest and most vulnerable region in the country).
 Bangladesh’s ability to maintain food security given its high vulnerability to the impacts of climate change underpins the priorities for our support.

 Key agricultural production challenges are common to many countries of South Asia, and we play a role in strengthening regional research linkages between Bangladesh and other countries, particularly India (Bihar and West Bengal states) and Nepal (eastern Terai region).